pyqg/pyqg/docs/installation.rst

 There is a useful `blog post
 <https://dranek.com/blog/2014/Feb/conda-binstar-and-fftw/>`__ describing how
 the pyfftw conda package was created.
 There are currently 13 `pyfftw user packages <https://anaconda.org/search?q=pyfftw>`__ hosted on anaconda.org.
 Each has different dependencies and platform support (e.g. linux, windows, mac.)
-The `mforbes <https://anaconda.org/mforbes>`__ channel version was selected for this documentation because its pyfftw package is compatible with the latest version of numpy (1.9.2) and both linux and mac platforms.
-We don't know who mforbes is, but we are greatful to him/her.
+The `nanshe <https://anaconda.org/nanshe/pyfftw>`__ channel version is the most popular and appears to have the broadest cross-platform support.
+We don't know who nanshe is, but we are greatful to him/her.

-To install pyfftw from the mforbes channel, open a terminal and run the command
+To install pyfftw from the nanshe channel, open a terminal and run the command

 .. code-block:: bash

-    $ conda install -c mforbes pyfftw
+    $ conda install -c nanshe pyfftw

-If this doesn't work for you, or if it asks you to upgrade / downgrade more of your core pacakges (e.g. numpy) than you would like, you can easily try replacing ``mforbes`` with one of the other `channels
+If this doesn't work for you, or if it asks you to upgrade / downgrade more of your core pacakges (e.g. numpy) than you would like, you can easily try replacing ``nanshe`` with one of the other `channels
 <https://anaconda.org/search?q=pyfftw>`__.

 The hard way: installing from source